 - Here's a definition in my own words: Look at an interesting problem in nature; form virtual animals with arrays of genetic information; allow the organisms to mate; create children by combining parents' genes; apply mutation and fitness functions; purge some animals; repeat for thousands and thousands of generations and observe the final population in terms of the problem at hand.

-- Two of our publications
+- Three of our publications

 - Townsend, G. C., Hazel, W. and Smock, R. Using Evolutionary Computation Methods to Support Analytical Models for the Evolution and Maintenance of Conditional Strategies in Chthamalus anisopoma.
 Proceedings of the 2005 Genetic and Evolutionary Computation Conference (GECCO), (July2005), 409-415.